 Add Interactivity with pn.bind#

-• your script is run once when a user visits the page.
+• The script runs once when a user visits the page.

-• your script is rerun top to bottom on user interactions.
+• The script reruns from the top to bottom upon any user interaction.

-• your script is run once when a user visits the page.
+• The script runs once when a user visits the page.

-• only specific, bound functions are rerun on user interactions.
+• Only specific, bound functions are rerun based on user interactions.

-With Panels interactivity architecture you will be able develop and maintain larger and more complex apps.
+Panel’s interactivity architecture enables you to develop and maintain larger and more complex apps efficiently.

 Introduction#